ekip POLICY AREAS

 The 17 partners of ekip bring specific competences to the innovation policy platform.
-The process of formulating policies to develop innovation ecosystems for the creative industries is compared to an engine.
-More than 40 CCI network and organisations across Europe are engaged to start the policy engine by defining and giving the engine data about policy areas.
-The data is then analysed, prioritised, and further processed and brought to the Policy Lab.
-In the lab, new formulations are produced, iterated, and tested in partner cities ecosystems.
+The process of formulating policies to develop innovation ecosystems for the Cultural and Creative Industries is compared to an engine.
+More than 40 CCI networks and organisations across Europe are engaged to start this policy engine by defining and providing data about relevant policy areas.
+The data is analysed, prioritised, further processed and brought into the Policy Lab.
+In the lab, new formulations are produced, iterated and tested within partner city ecosystems to support evidence-based innovation policy.

 AI and Cultural and Creative Industries